PEM-Humboldt/biomodelos-sdm/modelling/README.md

 * *Bias_layer* to storage bias file layers created (please refer to [this article](https://onlinelibrary.wiley.com/doi/10.1111/j.1600-0587.2013.07872.x) and this [blog](https://scottrinnan.wordpress.com/2015/08/31/how-to-construct-a-bias-file-with-r-for-use-in-maxent-modeling/)
 * *Data* to storage geographical data.
 Sub-folders:
-  + *biogeographic_shp* storage biogeographic, ecoregions or hydrosheets objects used to construct accessible areas of species
+  + *biogeographic_shp* storage geographical objects in order to compute or calculate interest areas of study, for example biogeographic, ecoregions or hydrosheets shapefiles.
+It would be useful to storage areas odf interes for individual species.
   + *env_vars* to storage environmental variables.
 Most used files can be ".tif" or ".asc".
-Supported file types are the 'native' raster package format and those that can be read via [rgdal](https://www.rdocumentation.org/packages/rgdal/versions/1.5-23/topics/readGDAL).
+Supported file types are the 'native' for raster and terra package format and those that can be read via [rgdal](https://www.rdocumentation.org/packages/rgdal/versions/1.5-23/topics/readGDAL).
 Sub-folders:
     + *other* environmental variables not related with climate but consider important to modeled species
       + *future*
       + *current*
     + *climatic* climatic variables consider important to modeled species
       + *future*
       + *current*
-  + *shapes* to storage of useful shapefiles like Colombian or American borders
 * *Occurrences* to storage geographical records of species, those records must have a column with name species, latitude and longitude in decimal format

-10. Load the wrapper function "Bio2_routine".
+10. Load the wrapper function "fit_biomodelos".
 This function follows the basic structure of an "Ecological Niche Modeling" (ENM) process (Peterson et al, 2011).
 It calls several subroutines to achieve this with a few inputs and having a wide range of customization.
 Also, it is useful for users not familiarized with ENM's or R.

 ```
-source("R/Bio2_routine.R")
+source("R/fit_biomodelos.R")
 ```

-For help go to [Bio2_routine](vignettes/Bio2_routine.md) and [Structure and Functions]() vignettes to find more information about.
+For help go to [fit_biomodelos](vignettes/fit_biomodelos.md) vignette to find more information about.

 ### Folder structure and RStudio window